GLBRC/RiboSeqPipeline/README.md

 RiboSeqPipeline.py -f fastqFiles.txt

 ## Results
     The following directories will be created:

     alignments  -- alignment to reference genome results (.sam files)

     alignNonCodingRNA -- filtering step, alignment of intial fastq to Non-Coding RNA.

     condor    -- condor files

- cutadapt  -- fastq files filtered with cutadapt and have additionally had the 1st base
-              removed if quality score <= 10.
+    cutadapt  -- fastq files filtered with cutadapt and have additionally had the 1st base removed if quality score <= 10.

     log       -- log files for each step

     results   -- contain the count tables for each sample.

  ## Requirements

     See RiboSeq_condaEnv.yml

     Pipeline designed to run as HTCondor Dagman job.

     A bowtie2 built reference genome.
+See RiboSeqPipeline.py to change reference location.

+ ## Build conda environment

+    conda env create -f RiboSeq_condaEnv.yml

  ## List of scripts for pipeline

     cleanUp.py

     CountRiboStarts.py

     CreateGeneBed.py

     removeFirstBase.py

     RiboSeqPipeline.py

     runFastqc.py

 ## Post pipeline script